oasis-tcs/openc2-oc2ls/oc2ls.md

 Response while the transfer specifications focus on the protocols for their exchange.

 - The **OpenC2 Language Specification** (this document) provides the semantics for the essential elements of the language, the structure for Commands and Responses, and the schema that defines the proper syntax for the language elements that represents the Command or Response.

--   **OpenC2 Actuator Profiles** specify the subset of the OpenC2 language relevant in the context of specific Actuator functions.
-Cyber defense components, devices, systems and/or instances may (in fact are likely to) implement multiple Actuator profiles.
-Actuator profiles extend the language by defining Specifiers that identify the Actuator to the required level of precision.
-Actuator Profiles may define Command Arguments and Targets that are relevant and/or unique to those Actuator functions.
+- **OpenC2 Actuator Profiles** specify the subset of the OpenC2 language relevant in the context of specific actuator functions.
+Cyber defense components, devices, systems and/or instances may (in fact are likely to) implement multiple profiles.
+A profile refines the meaning of language elements (actions, targets, command arguments, results) used to perform the actuator function, and often defines additional elements that are relevant and/or unique to that function.

 - **OpenC2 Transfer Specifications** utilize existing protocols and standards to implement OpenC2 in specific environments.
 These standards are used for communications and security functions beyond the scope of the language, such as message transfer encoding, authentication, and end-to-end transport of